Creating

 generate new opportunities for

-growth of our company
+the future growth of our company

 Olga González